PPIB: Structure

 Like other cyclophilins, PPIB forms a β-barrel structure with a hydrophobic core.
 This β-barrel is composed of eight anti-parallel β-strands and capped by two α-helices at the top and bottom.
 In addition, the β-turns and loops in the strands contribute to the flexibility of the barrel.
 In particular, PPIB is a 21 kDa protein which contains a C-terminal ER retention motif that directs the protein to the ER organelle, while its N-terminal extension attaches it to its substrates.

 Function

 PPIB is a member of the peptidyl-prolyl cis-trans isomerase (PPIase) family.
 PPIases catalyze the cis-trans isomerization of proline imidic peptide bonds and regulate protein folding and maturation.
 Proline is the only amino acid known to exist in both the cis and trans isomerization rate in vivo, and is often the rate-limiting step in protein refolding.
 The PPIase family is further divided into three structurally distinct subfamilies: cyclophilin (CyP), FK506-binding protein (FKBP), and parvulin (Pvn).
 While each family demonstrates PPIase activity, the families have no sequence of structural similarities.
-As a cyclophilin, PPIB binds cyclosporin A (CsA) and can be found within in the cell or secreted by the cell.
+As a cyclophilin, PPIB binds cyclosporin A (CsA) and can be found within the cell or secreted by the cell.